 Set wages on management employees to see breakdown here.

-⚙️ Set wage visibility per employee in Roster → Employee Detail → Edit Profile
+⚙️ Managers/chefs auto-detected by position · override via wage visibility in Roster → Employee Detail

 📚 What is Prime Cost?